haydenbr/rfd/text/rfd1/README.md

 #### Discussion

 Pull Requests are the vehicle for RFD discussion.
 When you're ready to start discussing, change the state to __discussion__, make sure all your changes are pushed, then open a PR into `master`.
 If no one has reviewed your RFD, you may have to solicit feedback.
-Once the discussion has reach concensus, it's time to merge your PR and move the state to __committed__.
+Once the discussion has reach consensus, it's time to merge your PR and move the state to __committed__.
 Discussion and changes can still happen after publishing, though.

 #### Implementation